 Shutting Down Blog Comments

 I think that I provoked the blog comment Gods today.
 Sorry about this, but the ability to comment on blog posts here at Six Pixels of Separation has been disabled.
 I was recording a podcast today with Gini Dietrich of Spin Sucks (it will be published in the coming weeks) and we were talking about the many bloggers and news sites that have shut down their blog comments ( Copyblogger being the one that has most recently decided to do so: Why We''re Removing Comments on Copyblogger ).
 Like I said, I think I was tempting the blog comment deities after my chat with Gini.

 JULY 9, 2013

 What is the true value of a comment on a blog?
 Eventually, additional features like the ability for a reader to comment on a post and the introduction of RSS (a syndication feature that would notify readers by email or web-based readers when the blogger updated or published to the blog) helped to propel the platform to the mainstream.
 To this date, there is a constant slew of criticism and discourse on the importance of comments.
-Schaefer ) who spend a lot of time playing in the comments. personal story: often when people leave a comment on my blog, I do not respond.
+Schaefer ) who spend a lot of time playing in the comments.
+Let''s get over the comments.
+Comments are great. blog comments.